LudoHackathon/rak/README.md

   - force contiguous tensor memory after rearrange
   - unique projection head (i.e. single Linear) followed by split

-> I actually saw that the initial code was bugged after thinking and started to dive into the optimizations I wanted to do w.r.t. the RNN architecture: I hope this was not out of the scope of the homework.
+> I actually saw that the initial code was bugged after thinking and started to dive into the optimizations I wanted to do w.r.t. the SimpleRNN architecture: I hope this was not out of the scope of the homework.
+> I added before hand another KVOutRNN class that could, at first, seem like a good option (getting the kv operation outside of the for loop).
+But you would still have a for loop and thus the kv operation overhead might be negligeable.
+Plus you would need to store a bigger matrix of size (T, B, key_dim, value_dim) which could be a bottleneck for large batch sizes.

 ### Benchmarking results